 One morning I returned home from breakfast and could still smell the less appealing stale bits of our prior night’s wonderful dinner.
 What I could not smell was the harmful VOC’s in the air.

-HOWEVER, cooking itself, regardless of heat source being gas, induction or something else, also produces harmful VOC’s and carcinogens with CO and NO2 leading the way.
-Perhaps worse is the amount of particulate matter (primarily PM 1.0 and PM2.5 though newer research is looking at the probability of PM0.1 from pan frying and other cooking techniques) produced.
+It’s not just gas though.
+Cooking itself, regardless of heat source being gas, induction or something else, also produces harmful VOC’s and carcinogens with CO, NO2 and H2S leading the way.
+Possibly worse is the amount of particulate matter produced (for more: The Emerging Risk of Poor IAQ on Cognitive Decline and Alzheimer’s Disease)

-Today we also know a lot more such as research indicating that NO2 and other stuff from cooking in poorly ventilated homes may be why COPD rates are not declining with smoking rates.
+We are increasingly learning more, such as research indicating that NO2 and other stuff from cooking in poorly ventilated homes may be why COPD rates are not declining with smoking rates.
+Frying eggs on an induction hob produces surprisingly significant amounts of Sulfer Dioxide (SO2) and Hydrogen Sulfide (H2S) – you don’t want to breath too much of that stuff.

 More than a few researchers have wondered out loud why we are still allowing houses to be built in 2021 that we know are causing health problems because of poor ventilation in general and poor kitchen ventilation in particular.